coryshain/cdr/docs/source/irftree.rst

 Arbitrary IRF can be convolved together in a hierarchical fashion using a fast Fourier transform-based discrete approximation to the continuous convolution.

 Tree structures permit natural separation of these three components.
-Specifically, the DTSR IRF tree consists of *nodes*, each of which represents the application of an IRF.
+Specifically, the CDR IRF tree consists of *nodes*, each of which represents the application of an IRF.
 IRF composition is represented in the tree as *dominance*: parent IRF are convolved with their children, which are they convolved with their children, etc.
 Coefficients are disallowed except at *terminal* IRF nodes, i.e. "leaves" of the tree that have no children.
 In this implementation, ``Terminal`` is distinguished as special type of IRF kernel.